vinaygaykar/cool-lexicon/README.md

 - Install the required dependencies
   `go get`

-- Set up the MySQL database server, make sure you have MySQL installed and running (Using docker will be less hassle)
+- Set up the MySQL or libSQL database server, make sure it is running (docker is recommended but bare installation also works)

 - Configure the database connection in the `config.json` file, make sure the file is present at root level of the project